akshatvaid/cvss-v4-node-api/README.md

-This is the node API implementation of the CVSSv4 calculator present at https://github.com/RedHatProductSecurity/cvss-v4-calculator.git
+This is an API implementation of the CVSSv4 calculator present at https://github.com/RedHatProductSecurity/cvss-v4-calculator.git

 app.js in cvss-v4-calculator/ has been rewritten to work as a NodeJS API.
-Other changes are also included as this implementation doenst have a UI version
+Other changes are also included as this implementation doesn’t have a UI version

-get_scores.py is a py file to generate CVSSv4 vector stings and gather scores in cvss_vectors.txt (currently limited to 100 vectors for samplig)
+get_scores.py is a py file to generate CVSSv4 vector strings and gather scores in cvss_vectors.txt (currently limited to 100 vectors for sampling)

 To setup on a *nix instance:
-1) Navigate to the cvss-v4-calculator/ dirctory
+1) Navigate to the cvss-v4-calculator/ directory
 1) Run "npm install"
-2) Run "nohup node app.js" (app should be available on port 22177. it can be changed from app.js)
+2) Run "npm start" (app should be available on port 22177. it can be changed from app.js)

  To use the API, send a request to http://10.85.234.18:22177/cvss?q=<vector-string>

  Example: